Paston Way: Description of the route

-Bacton church is called St Andrews which is approached via an attractive avenue of trees which is in sharp contrast to the Bacton Gas Interconnector Terminal that dominates the horizon behind.

-The ‘Way’ passes through the church yard and out across open farm land towards the North Sea coast at the western end of the village.
-The next three miles take a route along the beach passing by the Gas terminal.
-At Mundesley the rout follows the main coast road to the northern tip of the village and to All Saints Church.
+In Bacton, the ‘Way’ passes through the church yard of St Andrews and out across open farm land towards the North Sea coast at the western end of the village.
+The next three miles take a route along the beach passing by the Bacton Gas Interconnector Terminal.
+At Mundesley the route follows the main coast road to the northern tip of the village and to All Saints Church.